discopop-project/discopop/docs/Profiling/Tutorials/Configuration_Wizard.md

 ## Results
 As of right now, the created [parallelization suggestions](../../Pattern_Detection/Patterns) will be printed to the console and thus be visible in the `Full log`.
+Additionally, a file named `patterns.txt` will be created in the project folder, which stores the same information.
 This is not an ideal solution and will be improved in the future.

 ## Data Storage